Data Protection Guidance

 All members of the University are responsible for ensuring compliance with the Data Protection Act.

-The Information Commissioner can impose fines of up to £17 million on organisations for breaching the Act and serious breaches may also see individuals involved being prosecuted.
+The Information Commissioner can impose fines of up to 20 million Euros (or equivalent in sterling) or 4% of the total annual worldwide turnover in the preceding financial year, whichever is higher on organisations for breaching the Act and serious breaches may also see individuals involved being prosecuted.

 Managing data in compliance with the Act